aai-institute/pyDVL/docs/value/applications.md

   indicating deeper problems to resolve.
 - Monitoring changes in data value during training provides insights into model convergence and overfitting.
+- Continual learning: in order to avoid forgetting when training on new data, a subset of previously seen data is presented again.
+Data valuation helps in the selection of highly influential samples.

 ## Attacks